 PHE 825 Policy and Governance of Sport.

 (3) II.
-An in-depth study of major sport governing agencies including organizational structure, constitutions, policies, procedures, and membership requirements of sport agencies at the state, national, and international levels.
+An in-depth study of major sport governing agencies including organizational structure, constitution agencies including organizational structure, constitutions, policies, procedures, and membership requirements of sport agencies at the state, national, and international levels.